C.U.R.E. Clinics - India

 Monday: The first day of clinics is here!
 We will set up the clinic and get ready to see the patients who have been anxiously waiting for our arrival.
 The smiles make the long trip worth it!

-Tuesday: Second day of clinics and things are starting to flow smoothly!
+Tuesday: Second day of clinics!
 Make friends with the local nurses and doctors who are working by our side and have your translator teach you some new words while you work!

 Wednesday: Get ready for another clinic day on the hospital grounds!
 As tired as you may be, the reward of knowing you are making an impact on local families will help get you through the day.